microsoft/vscode-wiki/Submitting-Bugs-and-Suggestions.md

 ## Writing Great Issues and Suggestions

-Please file a single issue per problem and feature request.
+File a single issue per problem and feature request, do not file combo issues.

 The more information you can provide, the more likely someone will be successful reproducing the issue and finding a fix.
 Consider the following: